HasNate618/1050-Transport-App/README.md

 ✔ **Additional Drone Based Geodata** – Drones attached with the smart device can make use of sensors and computer vision to report hazards based on temperature, CO2 levels and humidity.

+✔ **Hazard Avoidance Routing** – The app generates a route to your destination that avoids hazardous locations, keeping users out of harms way.

 ✔ **Data Synchronization** – The app fetches and updates hazard data dynamically from JsonBin, ensuring that users always have access to the most up-to-date information.

 ✔ **Hazard Removal** – Users can mark outdated hazards as resolved, ensuring that the map remains relevant and accurate.